 Wheelchair-accessible restrooms are available at the Hunnewell Building at 125 Arborway, from 10am–4pm on weekends and 9am-4pm on weekdays.
 Wheelchair-accessible portable restrooms are located near the Arborway Gate and at the base of Peters Hill (on the main loop near the Peters Hill Gate).

-Manual wheelchairs are be available, free of charge, on a first-come, first-served basis at the Visitor Center at the Hunnewell Building at 125 Arborway, from 10am–4pm daily.
+Manual wheelchairs are be available, free of charge, on a first-come, first-served basis at the Visitor Center at the Hunnewell Building at 125 Arborway, from 10am–4pm every day except Wednesdays.
 The only requirement is a photo ID, which is held for the duration of the loan.
 Please note that during days of high visitation, including special events, wheelchair availability can be limited.
 Please inquire in the Visitor Center as soon as you arrive to check availability.

 Roadways and Trails